Conformal Prediction for Early Stopping in Mixed Integer Optimization: Computational experiments

-where $\hat{\vars}(\param_i)$ is the solution returned by our method and $\vars^\star(\param_i)$ is the optimal solution.
-We also report total solve-time and the percent of problems solved to within $\tol$ optimality. \paragraph{Baselines.} We compare our method to the baseline methods in Table~\ref{tab:baselines}.
+where $\termov(\param_i, \lt)$ is the relative suboptimality of the solution returned by our method on instance $\param_i$, as defined in Section~\ref{sec:expected}.
+We also report total solve time and the percent of problems solved to within $\tol$-optimality. \paragraph{Baselines.} We compare our method to the baseline methods in Table~\ref{tab:baselines}.
+Comparisons to a wider range of baselines are also included in Appendix~\ref{appendix:moreexperiments}.

-\paragraph{Data.} We run experiments on capacitated facility location problems (CFLP-medium), generalized independent set problems (GISP-easy), maximum independent set problems (MIS-medium), minimum vertex cover problems (MVC-medium), open transportation scheduling problems (OTS-medium), and middle-mile consolidated network design problems (MMCN-medium-BI).
+\paragraph{Data.} We run experiments on capacitated facility location problems (CFLP-medium), generalized independent set problems (GISP-easy), maximum independent set problems (MIS-medium), minimum vertex cover problems (MVC-medium), optimal transmission switching problems (OTS-medium), and middle-mile consolidation network design problems (MMCN-medium-BI).
 The OTS-medium and MMCN-medium-BI problems come from real-world datasets.
 These problems are costly to solve, and on some families, Gurobi takes hundreds of seconds to solve most instances.
 The number of train points $\ntrain$, calibration points $\ncalib$, and test points $\ntest$ vary depending on the problem family.
 The details on data and formulations are given in Table~\ref{tab:problems}.

-\paragraph{Code overview.} We first solve all problems in the training dataset $\{\param_i\}_{i=1}^{\ntrain}$ using solver callbacks and save the solver state $\covars_t(\param_i)$ at each point $t$ and true optimality gap $\truegap_t(\param_i)$ at which the callback is called.
+\paragraph{Code overview.} We first solve all problems in the training dataset $\{\param_i\}_{i=1}^{\ntrain}$ using solver callbacks and save the solver state $\covars_t(\param_i)$ at each point $t$ and true optimality gap $\truegap_{\param_i}(t)$ at which the callback is called.
 This process can be computationally intensive.
-The next step is to train the predictor $\truegap_\param(t)$ using the saved solver states and true optimality gaps.
-We run the Adam optimizer~\cite{Zhang2018ImprovedAO} using the Pytorch~\cite{Paszke2019PyTorchAI} automatic differentiation software to minimize the loss~\eqref{eq:loss2} where $\truegap_\param(t) = \nn(\covars_t(\param))$.
+The next step is to train the predictor $\predgap_\param(t)$ using the saved solver states and true optimality gaps.
+We run the Adam optimizer~\cite{Kingma2015Adam} using the PyTorch~\cite{Paszke2019PyTorchAI} automatic differentiation software to minimize the loss~\eqref{eq:loss2} where $\predgap_\param(t) = \activ\big(\nn(\covars_\param(t)) \mid \LB_\param(t), \UB_\param(t)\big)$.
 The training process runs for half an hour on a single GPU for each experiment.
-We then perform the conformal prediction step described in Section~\ref{sec:conformal} to get $\lt$, and evaluate the quality of the stopping-time $\pst_\lt(\param)$ on the test dataset.
+We then perform the conformal prediction step described in Section~\ref{sec:conformal} to get $\lt$, and evaluate the quality of the stopping time $\pst_\lt(\param)$ on the test dataset.
 Code for our experiments is available through the following link: